Chow rings of stacks of prestable curves I: Proper pushforward of cycles (joint with J. Skowera)

-of Chow groups with $\QQ$-coefficients. \end{theorem} The proper pushforward satisfies the following expected properties. \begin{proposition} Let $f\colon X\to Y$ be a proper, representable morphism as above.
-Then proper pushforward is compatible with flat pullback and refined Gysin maps for regular local immersion.
+The proper pushforward satisfies the following expected properties. \begin{proposition} and let $f\colon X\to Y$ be a proper, representable morphism as above.
+Then proper pushforward is compatible with representable flat pullback and refined Gysin maps for representable regular local {immersions}.
 The same compatibilities hold for Chow groups with $\QQ$-coefficients when $f$ is of relative Deligne-Mumford type. \end{proposition} \begin{proof} We will prove the case when $f$ is a representable morphism.
 The proof for Deligne-Mumford type is similar.
 We first prove the compatibility of proper pushforward with flat pullbacks.
-Consider a Cartesian diagram
+Consider a cartesian diagram

-where $u\colon Z\to Y$ is a flat morphism of relative constant dimension $\ell$.
-It is straightforward to check that the natural isomorphism $\CH^f_*\to \CH_*$ is compatible with flat pullbacks (see \cite[Section 4]{skowera}).
-A class $(g,\alpha)$ in $\CH^f_*(X)$ is represented by the following cartesian diagram
+where $u\colon Z\to Y$ is a representable flat morphism of relative constant dimension $\ell$.
+Since $u$ is representable, $Z$ is stratified by global quotient stacks (see \cite[Proposition 3.5.5]{kreschartin}).
+By property (iii) mentioned above Proposition \ref{p:restrictedexcision} the natural isomorphism $\CH^f_*\to \CH_*$ is compatible with flat pullbacks.
+A class $(\rho,\alpha)$ in $\CH^f_*(X)$ is represented by the following cartesian diagram

-where $g$ is a projective morphism, $E$ is a vector bundle on $Y'$ and $\alpha$ is a class in $\CH^\circ_{d+\mathrm{rk} E'}(E')$.
+where $\rho$ is a projective morphism, $E$ is a vector bundle on $Y'$ and $\alpha$ is a class in $\CH^\circ_{d+\mathrm{rk} E'}(E')$.
 By pulling back (\ref{eqn:representationProper}) along (\ref{eqn:flatcartesian}), we get

 where $F$ is the pullback of $E$ to $Z\times_Y Y'$ and $F'$ is the pullback of $E'$ to $W\times_X X'$.
 This diagram commutes because of the corresponding statement for naive Chow groups.
 Therefore the following diagram